wille/jstrip/README.md

 - -l - Libraries to load, separated with ; (Optional)
 - -o - Output directory, files saved like dir/name.jar
 - -stripin - Also strips input file
-- -resources - Detects which resources in the JAR is being loadeds
+- -resources - Detects which resources in the JAR is being used and only writes them to stripped archive

 ### How it works